 While rates for 80% LTV mortgages are not the most competitive at the moment, compared to the usual 75% LTV buy to let products already on the market, the more lenders who bring these products to market the more competition will drive the rates down – so it’s definitely an area to keep watching in the coming months!

 What are the drawbacks of 80% LTV buy to let mortgages?

-For properties that are not particularly high yielding, these mortgage products just may not be a viable option as the margin between the monthly rental income and mortgage repayment will be too small.
-For some, the stress testing on these products will simply mean they’re not available either, so it’s worth talking to your broker about what options are suitable for you.
+For properties that are not particularly high yielding, these mortgage products just may not be a viable option as the margin between the monthly rental income and mortgage repayment, or monthly payments will be too small.
+For some, the stress testing on these products will simply mean they’re not available either, so it’s worth talking to your broker about what mortgage options are suitable for you.

-Worst case scenario, but important to mention, should the market suddenly take a tumble (which we think is unlikely) and house prices potentially drop, any property on this type of mortgage is at a greater risk of falling into negative equity simply because of the LTV margin.
+Worst case scenario, but important to mention, should the market suddenly take a tumble at any period of time (which we think is unlikely) and house prices potentially drop, any property on this type of mortgage is at a greater risk of falling into negative equity simply because of the LTV margin.